Posted on 5/20/2015 in Digital Marketing

 All information needs to be viewable for it to be effective.
 Mobile search is becoming more and more prevalent; however, the drawback is limited real estate.
 Plan for this by keeping your meta descriptions under 115 characters in length and avoid the dreaded (. . . .).
 Hidden information cannot drive traffic to your site.

 Bolded keywords stand out, drawing attention to the link.
-A bolded keyword used in the right context, greatly improves your changes of attracting the right visitor to your site.
+A bolded keyword used in the right context greatly improves your chances of attracting the right visitor to your site.
 Focus on one main point per page.
 If you are having difficulty accomplishing this, you may want to think about building out additional pages.
 Each page should have a clear topic or purpose.
-Casting too wide a net dilutes the effectiveness of the meta description and may attract the wrong visitor to your site.
+Casting too wide a net dilutes the effectiveness of the meta description and may attract the wrong visitor to your site

 Having a clear purpose in mind

-This makes creating focused, conversion optimized meta descriptions much simpler.
-An unfocused meta description may result in Google overriding it in favor for page content.
+This makes creating focused, conversion-optimized meta descriptions much simpler.
+An unfocused meta description may result in Google overriding it in favor of page content.
 If Google believes your site content is a better match for a particular search query, it may opt to override your meta description.
 Do not leave this to chance.

 Test your pages in Google Analytics

 I am a big proponent for A/B testing in Google Analytics.
 Create landing pages with different meta descriptions and test them against each other.
 Watch your goal conversions and choose the meta description that converts the best.
 It’s that simple.

 If that information isn’t enough, we can provide you more assistance–just send us a message and we’ll get back to you shortly.